Scoince/Mini-Project/README.md

-Currently Studying M.Tech in NIELIT imphal Manipur
+Project for 2nd sem M.Tech in NIELIT imphal Manipur